DevExpress/devextreme-reactive/CONTRIBUTING.md

 Important: **Read Section 5 of the [LICENSE AGREEMENT](LICENSE.md#5-submission-of-contributions) before you submit any contribution.**

-Please keep in mind that DevExtreme Reactive has a development schedule; we are unable to accept every pull request from non-DevExpress contributors.
+Note that DevExtreme Reactive has a development schedule and we cannot accept every pull request from non-DevExpress contributors.

 However, you are welcome to fork the repository, modify the source code in your fork, and make your builds.